 - 1. Cooperate with the driver.
 Follow directions the first time they are given. - 2.
 Arrive at the bus stop 5 to 10 minutes before the scheduled bus arrival.
 Depending on the number of absent students, the bus may be earlier or later than usual.
-Board and leave the bus in an orderly
+Board and leave the bus in an orderly manner.

-- manner.
 Do not push other students.
 Follows driver's instruction concerning seating location and unloading procedure. - 3.
 Always sit facing forward.
 Remain seated while the bus is in motion.
 Do not change seats without permission from the driver. - 4.
 Keep hands off other people and their possessions. - 5.
-Keep head, hands, feet, and arms inside the bus at all times.
+Keep your head, hands, feet, and arms inside the bus at all times.
 Do not yell out of the windows to others outside the bus. - 6.
 Keep the bus clean.
 Students are not to eat, drink or chew gum while on the bus. - 7.
 Do not use obscene or profane language. - 8.
 Do not destroy or deface the bus equipment.
 Damage to seats, windows and other parts of the bus is unnecessary and costly.
-Parents/Guardians are responsible for any damage caused by their student.
+Parents/Guardians are responsible for any damage caused by their student. - 9.
+Only parents/adults who have authorization can pick up a [preschool child from the bus stop.
+PReschool children will be related to a sibling or unauthorized person.